Macaws are intelligent and strong-willed friends

 For this reason, we highly recommend that you find an effective training program for your Macaw.
-Whether your Macaw is new to your home or you’ve had him for years, a training program will always come in handy.
-We personally recommend the Bird Tricks Parrot Training Course by Chet Womach.
-You can see many of his videos for free to get an idea of how much he knows about parrots and how he can help you train yours.
+Whether your parrot is new to your home or you’ve had him for years, a training program will always come in handy.
+We personally recommend the Bird Tricks Parrot Training Course by Dave and Jamieleigh Womach.
+You can see many of their videos for free to get an idea of how much they know about parrots and how they can help you train yours.

 To learn more about your pet Macaw, we recommend these books: